natecraddock/ziglua/docs.md

 }
 ```

 Notice the use of `ziglua.wrap`.
-This is because the function `fn adder(*Lua) i32` is a `ziglua.ZigFn`, when the `lua.register` call expects a `ziglua.CFn` type.
+This is because the function `fn adder(*Lua) i32` is a `ziglua.ZigFn`, when the `lua.pushFunction` call expects a `ziglua.CFn` type.

 The `ziglua.wrap` function generates a new function at compile time that wraps the Zig function in a function compatible with the Lua C API.
-This could be done automatically by the register function, but that would require the parameter to be comptime-known.
+This could be done automatically by `lua.pushFunction`, but that would require the parameter to be comptime-known.
 The call to `ziglua.wrap` is slightly more verbose, but has the benefit of being more flexible.